amarder/locovote/frontend/src/schools.md

 - How well do schools in my community perform academically?
 - What percentage of students meet or exceed state standards on MCAS tests?
-- How does performance change over time, grade, subject?
+- How does MCAS performance vary by year, grade, and subject?

 </div>